Naturalising and Woodland Bulbs

 At RHS Chelsea, the Duchess of Cambridge’s ‘Back to Nature’ garden was designed as a tranquil place for both adults and children to retreat from the world.
 It was a place in which to play, learn, explore and create special memories against a naturalist backdrop of wild trees, shrubs and plants in a cool calm colour palette.

-To help you get back to nature, you can now create a mini haven in your own space at home with our naturalising bulbs collection!
+To help you get back to nature, you can now create a mini haven in your own space at home with our naturalising and woodland bulbs collection!
 These popular perennials will give a natural and informal look to your garden, with floral displays that you can enjoy for years to come.
-From pretty Primulas to lovely Lily of the Valley (and everything in between), naturalising bulbs aren’t just beneficial for you - they also attract wildlife and vital pollinators to your garden.
+Naturalising bulbs aren’t just beneficial for you - they also attract wildlife and vital pollinators to your garden.

 How to plant naturalising bulbs